datacenter/ignite-DEPRECATED/README.md

 ##2.
 Ignite server integration with Apache2
-Apache2 could be configured to host Ignite server.
-By creating a virtual host which will listen on a port dedicated to Ignite server, it's traffic can be segregated ignite from other web services.
+Configure Apache2 to host Ignite server.
+By creating a virtual host which will listen on a port dedicated to Ignite server it's traffic can be segregated ignite from other web services.

 ###2.1.
 Apache2 configuration